How to be a Healthy Vegan

-A non-vegan eating like this will of course also soon get sick.
-Many documentaries currently feature on Netflix on the endemic of lifestyle-induced diseases currently keeping many a doctor's office and hospital bed full.
+A non-vegan eating like this will, of course, also soon get sick.
+Many documentaries currently feature on Netflix, on the epidemic of lifestyle-induced diseases.
+These diseases currently keep many a doctor's office and hospital bed full.
 And so the following advice applies to all humans, regardless of age, culture and food preferences.

 For optimal nutrition think like this about all foods you eat.
 Rather than the sugary cereal for breakfast go back the the building blocks of this food - oats and fruit.
 Here good options would be porridge and fresh fruit, or home-made muesli.

-While whole foods have been the food of humans for thousands of years lab produced food products are are a new phenomenon.
-The move away from real food in the last generation or two corresponds with the rise on obesity, heart problems, diabetes and many other lifestyle induced killers.
+While whole foods have been the food of humans for thousands of years, lab-produced food products are a new phenomenon.
+The move away from real food in the last generation or two corresponds with the rise in obesity, heart problems, diabetes and many other lifestyle-induced killers.
 Groups argue that it is the fat, or the sugar, or too much meat or not enough meat....
-Solid research back up that high intake of fruit and vegetables coupled with minimal animal products equates to enormous health benefits on all fronts.
+Solid research backs up that a high intake of fruit and vegetables coupled with minimal animal products equates to enormous health benefits on all fronts.
 Upping intake of fresh plant foods by default pushes out the 'junk' food and this is a really good starting point!

 We just sent you an email.
 Please click the link in the email to confirm your subscription!